Rebecca Jackson (politician): Activism career

 Jackson ran for governor in 2003, losing in the primary election to Ernie Fletcher, who eventually won the seat.
-After the defeat, she started working in Romanian schools in Constanta to develop methods of teaching children with special needs in regular classrooms, after these children were mainstreamed from special schools to local schools by government legislation.
-She also visited and worked with the Franciscan Sisters who founded the Fundatia Surorile Clarise, an orphanage in Bralia.

 Jackson joined the WHAS Crusade for Children in 2005, the first person from outside the WHAS-TV corporate structure to hold the post.
 She was instrumental in establishing an endowment for the telethon, funded by bequests from people who left donations to the Crusade in their wills.
 The endowment is designed to fund the day-to-day operating expenses of the organization, allowing 100 percent of the donations collected from the general public to go directly to agencies providing direct services to children with special needs.

 Jackson is the author of the children's book Mackenzie And The Baby Robin.
 Released in 2004, the book has a religious message and features her oldest grandchild, Mackenzie.
 The book was illustrated by her cousin, Richard Wayne Thompson.

-Personal
+Personal life

 On the web site of her gubernatorial campaign, Jackson listed her "first home" as Short Creek, Kentucky.

 Jackson has been married to Ralph W. Jackson since 1969.
 The couple has three sons, three granddaughters, a grandson, two step-granddaughters and a foster daughter.

 Jackson is also active in her church, Highview Baptist Church.
 In 1980, she founded Kentucky's New Horizons, a ministry of Highview Baptist that is a social-recreation program for adults with handicaps.
 She has directed it ever since.
 In 2006, she was appointed by Governor Fletcher to the Board of Trustees for the University of Louisville.